 Grape-Nut Custard Pudding

 This recipe can be found online from a number of sources, all with very little variation.
-A popular dessert in New England, Grape-Nut Custard Pudding is basically a simple egg custard flavored with cinnamon and nutmeg and combined with the cereal for added texture.
-This dessert is not only super-easy to prepare, according to our calculations, it's less than 150 calories per serving.
+A popular dessert in New England, Grape-Nut Custard Pudding is basically a mildly-sweet egg custard, flavored with cinnamon and nutmeg and combined with Grape-Nuts cereal for extra flavor and texture.
+It's not only easy to make, according to our calculations, it's less than 150 calories per serving.

 - 1 cup Grape-Nuts cereal